Where does your state rank? Download the report to find out.

-Across the U.S., rural and underserved communities are grappling with critical shortages of respiratory therapists, radiologic techs, surgical techs, and more.
-But the problem doesn’t start in the hiring process—it starts in the classroom.
+Across the U.S., rural and underserved regions are facing a silent crisis: a growing shortage of respiratory therapists, radiologic techs, surgical techs, and more.
+But these shortages don’t start in HR—they start in the classroom.

-Clasp’s School Deserts Report reveals a national blind spot: entire regions lack access to accredited allied health training programs.
-Without schools, there are no students.
-Without students, no future workforce.
+Clasp’s School Deserts Index Report uncovers the root cause: entire regions lack the accredited training programs needed to grow the next generation of allied health professionals.
+Without local schools, there are no students.
+And without students, there’s no pipeline.

 What's inside: